← All posts

 The obvious use case is the group chat — sending a funny photo without the thirty seconds of panic about whether anyone will scroll past the watermark first.
 But there are a few other situations where Puritanizer turns out to be surprisingly useful.

 Memes.
 The contrast between the original and the puritanized version is the joke.
-A beach selfie reimagined in full Victorian bustle dress hits harder than the original ever did.
+A beach selfie reimagined as a medieval plague doctor hits harder than the original ever did.

 Content people made in their twenties that their mum now follows them on Instagram.
 You know who you are.